LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/NaturalLanguageUnderstanding/external-rasa-based-nlu-engine.md

 You must train the domain after every update to the training data therein if you want the update to be reflected in subsequent testing/debugging and usage.
 Training creates a new model version that incorporates the changes.
 Once the domain is trained, you can activate it and then use the testing tools to test.
 Please see the testing constraints discussed farther below.

-If you haven't updated the training data in the domain (i.e., made changes to the intents, their training phrases, or the entities), the **Train** button is disabled.

 Depending on how big the domain is, training typically takes anywhere between 2 to 10 minutes.

 **To train a domain**